KekaiApana/KekaiApana/README.md

 # Hi, I'm Kekai Apana!

-I am a high school student from Hawaiʻi who is interested in Computer Science, specifically AI and Mobile App Development.
+I am an incoming freshman at Stanford University from Hawaiʻi who is interested in Computer Science, specifically AI and Mobile App Development.
 So far, I have competed in CyberPatriot competitions, built my own app, written scripts for both Windows and Linux, and developed various other projects.
+Currently I work at Seabury Hall as Tech Support.
 *To learn more about me, see below!*

 Languages I am familiar with: *English, Hawaiian, Swift, C, Bash, CSS, Powershell, and Python*